blacktea3250106/magikarp-pipe-odyssey/README.md

 ## How to Play

-- Use the spacebar or click to make Magikarp flap and navigate through the pipes.
+- Use the spacebar to make Magikarp flap and navigate through the pipes.
 - Your goal is to pass through as many pipes as possible and trigger the special surprise.

 ## Installation